3.5. Library Maintenance

 3.5.2.
 Copying and Pasting Audio from Cut to Cut

-It's possible to make copies of existing an audio cut on the system by opening up the cut's parent cart in the Edit Cart Dialog, selecting it on the cut list and clicking the Copy button.
+It's possible to make copies of an existing audio cut on the system by opening up the cut's parent cart in the Edit Cart Dialog, selecting it on the cut list and clicking the Copy button.
 To paste the copied audio, simply select the desired destination cut (within the same cart or a different one) and press Paste.